 This led me to going back to school to learn Digital Animation in BCIT.
 Within the first week, I knew I had made the right choice.
 I felt my passion for art come back and felt for the first time that I was on the right career path.

-Currently I’m working as a freelance 3D Character Artist.
-Over the last 14 years, I’ve been gathering professional experience in the animation industry as CG Artist.
-My most recent role was as a Senior Modeler for Animal Logic where I got the opportunity to work on “The Lego Movie 2: The Second Part”.
+I’m currently working as a senior 3D Character Artist for Animal Logic on a DC/Warner Brothers animation feature.
+Prior to that I had the opportunity to work on “The Lego Movie 2: The Second Part”.
 This is by far one of the highlights of my career, I grew up collecting Lego so getting to work on a Lego feature film was a dream come true.
 And quite a lot of what I modeled for the movie were turned into official Lego toy sets.
 Part of my role there was also to model assets that would be composited into live-action shots, this allowed me to really flex my organic sculpting skills as I had to sculpt a hyper realistic spider using zbrush, then retopologize in maya so that it could be rigged and animated easily.

 I have also led and supervised modeling teams for over five different animation productions.
 My specialty is 3D characters.
 I’m highly experienced in modeling, rigging, creating faceshapes and texturing for characters.
 I’m also at the stage in my career now where I feel like I have gathered enough knowledge and experience to pass on as a mentor to the new batch of artists coming up, advice that I would have given myself as a young artist just getting into the industry.